karica2/412-final-project/README.md

 ### DEADLINE EOD 19

 - [X] Bag of words implementation
+- [X] Bag of words on the message
-- [ ] Bag of words on the message, regression on the author name
+- [ ] Bag of words on author name

 ### AFTER 19

 - [ ] Look into other ways of classifying the data
 - [ ] NLTK Bag of Words implementation
+- [X] SKLearn Bag of Words implementation
 - [ ] Sentiment analysis
   - [ ] Sentiment analysis and plot perceived analysis on (UNIQUENESS, PCT PITCHING A NEW ACC)